gradle/gradle/design-docs/testng-improvements.md

 We have to continue generating standard JUnit xml results because they are de facto a standard in the CI servers and other tools.

+## Bug GRADLE-2524: Missing stuff in TestNG output

+### Problem

+There are a couple of jira tickets related to the problem with missing stuff in TestNG output.
+Typically, those are outputs printed by TestNG listeners (our API enables hooking the listeners) or outputs printed very early/very late in the game (BeforeSuite/AfterSuite, etc).

+### Possible fix

+TestNGTestClassProcessor uses CaptureTestOutputTestResultProcessor to capture the output.
+However, the latter class is geared towards the JUnit model, where we receive notifications on class start / end.
+In TestNG, we only receive notification on entire suite start / end and then on each test method start / end.
+This means that with TestNG, the CaptureTestOutputTestResultProcessor is started only when the first test starts.
+We could possibly fix it by starting redirecting the output at suite start in the TestNG scenario.

 # Open issues

 -